Haifa

 Built on the slopes of Mount Carmel, the settlement has a history spanning more than 3,000 years.
+Over the millennia, the Haifa area has changed hands: being conquered and ruled by the Canaanites, Israelites, Phoenicians, Assyrians, Babylonians, Persians, Hasmoneans, Romans, Byzantines, Arabs, Crusaders, Ottomans, and the British.
 The earliest known settlement in the vicinity was Tell Abu Hawam, a small port city established in the Late Bronze Age (14th century BCE).
 In the 3rd century CE, Haifa was known as a dye-making center.
+Haifa el-Atika, 5 km northwest of Tell Abu Hawam, is the former site of Haifa as it existed between the 11th–18th centuries.
+In the late Ottoman period, in the 1760s, Haifa el-Atika was relocated 1+1/2 mi to the east as a new, fortified town, today known as the Old City of Haifa.

-Over the millennia, the Haifa area has changed hands: being conquered and ruled by the Canaanites, Israelites, Phoenicians, Assyrians, Babylonians, Persians, Hasmoneans, Romans, Byzantines, Arabs, Crusaders, Ottomans, and the British.
-During the Battle of Haifa in the 1948 Palestine war, most of the city's Arab population fled or were expelled.
-That year, the city became part of the then-newly-established state of Israel.
+Whilst in the late 19th century the population was almost exclusively Arab, it was a mixed city during the Mandate period, with a balanced population mix of a 55% Jewish majority alongside a 45% Arab minority by 1945.
+During and after the Battle of Haifa in the 1948 Palestine war, most of the city's Arab population fled or were expelled and the Old City was subsequently demolished.
+That year, the city became part of the then-newly established state of Israel.
+Today it is one of Israel's mixed cities, with an Arab-Israeli population of c.10%.

 As of 2016, the city is a major seaport located on Israel's Mediterranean coastline in the Bay of Haifa covering 63.7 km2.
 It lies about 90 km north of Tel Aviv and is the major regional center of northern Israel.
 Two respected academic institutions, the University of Haifa and the Technion – Israel Institute of Technology the oldest and top ranked university in both Israel and the Middle East, are located in Haifa, in addition to the largest K–12 school in Israel, the Hebrew Reali School.
 The city plays an important role in Israel's economy.
-It is home to Matam, one of the oldest and largest high-tech parks in the country; and prior to the opening of Tel Aviv Light Rail, Haifa is the only city with underground rapid transit system in Israel known as the Carmelit.
+It is home to Matam, one of the oldest and largest high-tech parks in the country; and prior to the opening of Tel Aviv Light Rail, Haifa was the only Israeli city with an underground rapid transit system, known as the Carmelit.
 Haifa Bay is a center of heavy industry, petroleum refining and chemical processing.
 Haifa formerly functioned as the western terminus of an oil pipeline from Iraq via Jordan.
-It is one of Israel's mixed cities, with an Arab-Israeli population of c.10%.